murjo06/GastroFocap/communication.md

 ## Gastro Focap communication protocol

 The protocol is split into two "parts", one for the flatcap and one for the focuser.
 The flatcap protocol is based on the Alnitak flip-flat protocol, while the focuser is based on the Moonlite focuser.
-To differenciate between the flatcap and focuser commands, the protocol uses the char `>` as a bagin condition for the flatcap and the char `:` for the focuser.
+To differenciate between the flatcap and focuser commands, the protocol uses the char `>` as a begin condition for the flatcap and the char `:` for the focuser.
 The terminating character is `#` for both.

 #### Commands for the flatcap: